Composites in Building, Construction & Infrastructure can Double the Global Polymer Market Demand

 Figure 4: Cement, Sand, Aggregate | Credit: engineeringdiscoveries.com

-• Construction Aggregates - While cement typically makes 7 to 15 vol-% of a concrete composition, the content of construction aggregate varies in a 60 to 80 vol-% range with the balance being made of water (14 to 18 vol-%) and air (2 to 8 vol-%).
-Although I could not retrieve any recent market data about the global demand for construction aggregates the extrapolation of the Freedonia Group global demand estimate to 2015 as reported by Concrete Construction leads up to a demand of round 60 billion tons by 2020.
-Since the construction aggregate demand continued to grow at a similar CAGR of 5.4% over the recent years that is comparable to the growth rate of the previous period we shall assume that our 60 billion ton estimate is a fair assumption and good enough number for our purpose.
+- Construction Aggregates - While cement typically makes 7 to 15 vol-% of a concrete composition, the content of construction aggregate varies in a 60 to 80 vol-% range with the balance being made of water (14 to 18 vol-%) and air (2 to 8 vol-%).
+Although I could not retrieve any recent market data about the global demand for construction aggregates the extrapolation of the Freedonia Group global demand estimate to 2015 as reported by Concrete Construction leads up to a demand of round 60 billion tonnes by 2020.
+Since the construction aggregate demand continued to grow at a similar CAGR of 5.4% over the recent years that is comparable to the growth rate of the previous period we shall assume that our 60 billion tonnes estimate is a fair assumption and good enough number for our purpose.

 Figure 5: Extrapolated from: Freedonia Group, 2012's Global Demand Estimate to 2015